HeroicEric/orbitjs-site/src/v0.15/guide/getting-started.md

 Optimistic server requests paired with an in-browser backup can work well for some kinds of applications.
 For other applications, it's more appropriate to use blocking strategies that tie the success of store requests to a successful round trip to the server.
-Still other applications might choose to mix strategies, so that only certain updates are blocking (e.g. a store purchase).
+Still, other applications might choose to mix strategies, so that only certain updates are blocking (e.g. a store purchase).

 Orbit allows for filtering, exception handling, and more in strategies to